-The control zero is a clean sheet design with triple IMU sensors.
-It is featuring the ICM-20948 9DOF (3-axis accelerometer, gyroscope, and magnetometer) which is based on the legendary, field-proven and fully supported MPU-9250 and the ICM20602 6DOF (3-axis accelerometer, gyroscope), both with several thousand hours of flying.
+The Control Zero is a clean sheet design with triple IMU sensors.
+It features the ICM-20948 9DOF (3-axis accelerometer, gyroscope, and magnetometer) which is based on the legendary, field-proven, and fully supported MPU-9250 and the ICM20602 6DOF (3-axis accelerometer, gyroscope), both with several thousand hours of flying.

 Also, we squeezed in the new German-made Bosch BMI088 6DOF that features a proprietary internal vibration dampening system specially designed for aerial robotics.
 Together with the ICMs, this combination will ensure the best performance in all situations.

-The new included DPS310 barometer is more sensitive than the venerable MS5611 without the noise and light sensitivity.
+The newly included DPS310 barometer is more sensitive than the venerable MS5611 without the noise and light sensitivity.

 Built for Builders!

-Yes, you will be able to create your custom software for this board in no time, no need to worry about initializing everything (We did it for you).
-The software is written in C and utilizes a free, easy to install Eclipse-based IDE and supplied by ST. All is included for free with the sole purpose of giving you access to learn, edit, and improve.
+Yes, you will be able to create your custom software for this board in no time; no need to worry about initializing everything (we did it for you).
+The software is written in C and utilizes a free, easy to install, Eclipse-based IDE that is supplied by ST. All is included for free with the sole purpose of giving you access to learn, edit, and improve.
 Be sure to read and understand ST Hardware Abstraction Layer (HAL) license.

-But… Be aware of the “limitations” of C, any careless handling of a single byte can potentially provoke a buffer overflow (don’t worry, it won’t damage the board).
-But hey, This how we all learned at some point, right?
-The recommended IDE also supports C++ so that you can jump to objects anytime you wish to.
+But… be aware of the “limitations” of C; any careless handling of a single byte can potentially provoke a buffer overflow (don’t worry, it won’t damage the board).
+But hey, this how we all learned at some point, right?
+The recommended IDE also supports C++ so that you can jump to objects anytime you wish.

 The mRo Control Zero comes heavily shielded from EMI and highly static hands, so feel free to use your grandma’s polyester sweater while handling the board.
-Many cloned autopilots come with some potential design flaws that if are manipulated improperly it will permanently damage the board.
+Many cloned autopilots come with some potential design flaws that, if manipulated improperly, will permanently damage the board.
 We know you might have burned one (or two)!

-The PWM outputs are level shifted to 5V for optimal noise reduction and compatibility across all consumer and commercial ESC devices.
-With a total of 8 output channels, each with DMA support for 8x dShot devices (yeap, they are all Bi-directional).
+The PWM outputs are level-shifted to 5V for optimal noise reduction and compatibility across all consumer and commercial ESC devices, with a total of 8 output channels, each with DMA support for 8x dShot devices (yep, they are all bi-directional).
 Every pin exposed is protected.

 Small is More!

-Enough outputs to control stuff, all of the 8x PWMs are EMI protected, level shifted to 5V, fully bidirectional and attached to DMAs for DSHOT compatibility (yeap, all eight of them).
+Enough outputs to control stuff, all of the 8x PWMs are EMI protected, level-shifted to 5V, fully bi-directional, and attached to DMAs for DSHOT compatibility (yep, all eight of them).

-Option one was a clean and straightforward approach, but because of the non-standard pin separation that would require an interface board, from this option, the mRo Control Zero OEM was born, specially designed for system integrators.
+Option 1 was a clean and straightforward approach.
+But, because of the non-standard pin separation that would require an interface board, from this option, the mRo Control Zero OEM was born, specially designed for system integrators.

-The second option was just to leave the pads exposed as many racer controllers do, but the board was so small that would’ve been a big challenge for the average user to solder those, plus had the limitation that you won’t be able to remove it out of your vehicle that easy, unless you de-solver everything -kind of a nightmare-, so we declined this one, still you can order the OEM version without headers pre-soldered and walk down this road, is up to you.
+The second option was just to leave the pads exposed as many racer controllers do, but the board was so small that it would’ve been a big challenge for the average user to solder those.
+Plus, it had the limitation that you wouldn’t be able to remove it from your vehicle that easily, unless you de-soldered everything (kind of a nightmare), so we declined this one.
+Still, you can order the OEM version without headers pre-soldered and walk down this road, it is up to you.

-The last and third option was to use of a single connector; This allows the construction of customs harnesses and the ability to easily snap it in & out of the vehicle.
-Unfortunately using a single connector was not possible because it would have increased the size of the board too much, among other “stiffness” issues, so we opted for the “two connectors.”
-This gave birth to the Control Zero and the connector of choice; the Pico-Clasp series by Molex (among other applications, they claim they are designed for aerial vehicles).
+The last and third option was the use of a single connector.
+This allows the construction of custom harnesses and the ability to easily snap it in & out of the vehicle.
+Unfortunately, using a single connector was not possible because it would have increased the size of the board too much, among other “stiffness” issues, so we opted for the “two connectors.”
+This gave birth to the Control Zero and the connector of choice: the Pico-Clasp series by Molex (among other applications, they claim they are designed for aerial vehicles).

 Another advantage of using the two-connector approach is the ease with which you can customize your cables.
 We will provide you with plenty of pre-crimped wires configured in different flavors and enough spare sockets.
 In conclusion, you only have to insert the wires really needed for your particular setup.

-Yes, it might Be an uncommon approach, but is actually very easy.
-Inserting the crimps into the socket only takes seconds or minutes -if you are new- and is way easier and faster than soldering, plus this will result in a minimal weight and overall cleanliness of your setup.
+Yes, it might be an uncommon approach, but it is actually very easy.
+Inserting the crimps into the socket only takes seconds or minutes (if you are new) and is way easier and faster than soldering, plus this will result in a minimal weight and overall cleanliness of your setup.